seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **DIANA**
 There is a gentleman that serves the count
-Reports but coarsely of her.
+Reports but coarsely of her. ...

 **HELENA**
+...
 What's his name?

 **DIANA**
-Monsieur Parolles.
+Monsieur Parolles. ...

 **HELENA**
+...
 O, I believe with him,
 In argument of praise, or to the worth
 Of the great count himself, she is too mean
 To have her name repeated: all her deserving
 Is a reserved honesty, and that
-I have not heard examined.
+I have not heard examined. ...

 **DIANA**
+...
 Alas, poor lady!
 'Tis a hard bondage to become the wife
 Of a detesting lord.

 **Widow**
 I warrant, good creature, wheresoe'er she is,
 Her heart weighs sadly: this young maid might do her
-A shrewd turn, if she pleased.
+A shrewd turn, if she pleased. ...

 **HELENA**
+...
 How do you mean?
 May be the amorous count solicits her
-In the unlawful purpose.
+In the unlawful purpose. ...

 **Widow**
+...
 He does indeed;
 And brokes with all that can in such a suit
 Corrupt the tender honor of a maid:
 But she is arm'd for him and keeps her guard
-In honestest defence.
+In honestest defense. ...

 **MARIANA**
+...
 The gods forbid else!

 **Widow**
 So, now they come:

 *Drum and Colors*

-*Enter BERTRA and PAROLLES*
+*Enter BERTRAM, PAROLLES, and the whole army*

 That is Antonio, the duke's eldest son;
-That, Escalus.
+That, Escalus. ...

 **HELENA**
-Which is the Frenchman?
+...
+Which is the Frenchman? ...

 **DIANA**
+...
 He;
 That with the plume: 'tis a most gallant fellow.
 I would he loved his wife: if he were honester
 He were much goodlier: is't not a handsome gentleman?